glpi-project/plugins/frontend/app/docs/oauth2.md

 This endpoint's data source yields a JSON Array containing a list of JSON serialized objects.
 Each of these objects describes a single Plugin.
-This endpoint returns a top 10 of all the plugins that were recently updated at the XML level.
+This endpoint returns plugins that were recently updated at the XML level.
 This endpoint gives only summaries of each plugin, containing id, name, key, and the date of the last update that occured on that plugin at the XML level.